cscorley/dissertation/chapters/1_introduction/0_introduction.md

 # Introduction {#chap:intro}

+\todo{this could be re-written to include more of the motivation for flt?}

 Software developers are often confronted with maintenance tasks that involve navigation of repositories that preserve large amounts of project history.
 Navigating these software repositories can be a time-consuming task, because